-Following the procedure outlined in sections 2.2 and 2.3 we evaluated the normal mode decay rates as a function of forcing frequency, ω , for the model of Kepler-91 listed in table 3.
-For reference purposes we also did this for the model of HD32518 also listed in table 3.
+Following the procedure outlined in Sections 2.2 and 2.3 we evaluated the normal mode decay rates as a function of forcing frequency, ω , for the model of Kepler-91 listed in Table 3.
+For reference purposes we also did this for the model of HD 32518, also listed in Table 3.
 This is also on the giant branch.
-The ratio of the decay rate of a normal mode to its angular frequency, γ/ω , and the ratio of the decay rate of a normal mode to the mode angular frequency interval, $\gamma/(d\omega/dn)$ is shown as a function of ω for these models in Fig.7.
+The ratio of the decay rate of a normal mode to its angular frequency, γ/ω , and the ratio of the decay rate of a normal mode to the mode angular frequency interval, $\gamma/(d\omega/dn)$, are shown as a function of ω for these models in Fig. 7.